 The tuber can be used in a variety of cuisines boiled, baked, fried, or sometimes roasted.

-Japanese yam or yamaimo is eaten raw in salads or grated to get a gel-like milk, which is then added to noodles.
+Japanese yam or yamaimo is eaten raw in salads or grated to get gel-like milk, which is then added to noodles.

 It also used much like sweet potatoes in the preparation of cake, casseroles, bread, etc.

 Yam tubers used various traditional medicines in China, Korea, and Japan.
-Its mucilaginous tuber milk contains allantoin, a cell-proliferate that speeds up the healing process when applied to ulcers, boils, and abscesses.
-Its decoction also used to stimulate appetite and to relieve bronchial irritation, cough, etc. (Medical disclaimer).
+Its mucilaginous tuber milk contains allantoin, a cell proliferation that speeds up the healing process when applied to ulcers, boils, and abscesses.
+Its decoction is also used to stimulate appetite and to relieve bronchial irritation, cough, etc. (Medical disclaimer).

 Yams of African species must be cooked before safely eaten because various natural toxic substances such as dioscorine can cause illness if consumed raw.(Medical disclaimer).

 ≺≺ Read Sweet potatoes nutrition facts and health benefits.